PLEASE NOTE: Our Saturday service has moved to our winter hour: 4 p.m., continuing through and including Saturday, February 23, 2019.

-GALLEY WEST GIFT SHOP: The shop is open to the public on Sundays from 11:15 am to 12 Noon and on Mondays from 10 am to 1 pm, except on Holidays.
+GALLEY WEST GIFT SHOP: Have you checked out the Galley West shop recently?
+It’s a one of a kind shop with many wonderful items for sale.
+The shop is open to the public on Sundays from 11:15 am to 12 Noon and on Mondays from 10 am to 1 pm, except on Holidays.
 Please stop by, browse, and shop for yourself, family, and friends.
-Susan Owens
+Thank you, Susan Owens